felixgwilliams/nbwipers/README.md

 Alternatively, you can use the URL for this repo in your config, but this will compile `nbwipers` from source, rather than retrieving the binary from PyPI, and is therefore not recommended.

+If you are using your pre-commit configuration as part of CI, you should set the environment variable `NBWIPERS_CHECK_INSTALL_EXIT_ZERO` which forces this check to pass, since you do not need `nbwipers` configured in your CI environment.

 ## Motivation

 A working copy of a Jupyter notebook contains